jundalisay/sp/content/en/research/indian/gospel/chapter-52c.md

 After the food was offered to the Deity they had their meal.
 M. ate with them.
 It was evening.

 Incense was burnt before the pictures of gods and goddesses and the evening service was performed.
-Rākhāl, Śaśi, the elder Gopal, and Harish were seated in the big hall.
+Rakhal, Śaśi, the elder Gopal, and Harish were seated in the big hall.
 M. also was there.

-## Rākhāl's reminiscences of the Master
+## Rakhal's reminiscences of the Master

-Rākhāl warned one of the brothers to be careful about the food to he offered to the Master in the shrine.
+Rakhal warned one of the brothers to be careful about the food to he offered to the Master in the shrine.
-RĀKHĀL (to Śaśi and the others): "One day I ate part of his [meaning the Master's] refreshments before he took them.
+Rakhal (to Śaśi and the others): "One day I ate part of his [meaning the Master's] refreshments before he took them.
 At this he said: 'I cannot look at you.
 How could you do such a thing?'
 I burst into tears."
 THE ELDER GOPAL: "One day at Cossipore I breathed hard on his food.
 At this he said,